 At St John’s our Christian values and vision is at the heart of all our teaching and learning.
 We deliver a broad and balanced curriculum in a welcoming, stimulating and secure environment.
 We are very proud of our approach to learning, which aims to develop independent, confident and responsible learners.
 A variety of teaching and learning styles and strategies are used to provide opportunities for all children to learn and achieve, and to promote their spiritual, moral, social and cultural (SMSC) development preparing them for the opportunities, responsibilities and experiences of life.

-We have embraced the learning line as an approach to support our children in understanding that when we are learning there may challenges faced and we can be resilient towards those challenges.
+We have embraced the learning line as an approach to support our children in understanding that when we are learning there may be challenges faced and we can be resilient towards those challenges.

 Importance is placed on both academic and social skills to encourage children to become active learners and responsible members of the community.
 Children will have opportunities to participate in individual, group and whole class activities with an emphasis on the learning being interesting, meaningful and relevant to the child.
 This is enhanced through both practical experiences and educational visits.

 Our curriculum reflects our Christian ethos as well as British and Rights Respecting values.
-These are taught explicitly through: projects; worship; charters (class, play and anti-bullying); rights and responsibilities time; personal, social, health education (PSHE); PE and sport.
+These are taught explicitly through: projects; worship; charters (class, play and anti-bullying); sparkle time; Forest school, Heart smart/ Jigsaw (PSHE); PE and sport.